Characters that appear in Power Rangers (2017).

 - Mugging the Monster: He tries to break Billy's wrist, however Billy has been recently gifted with Super Toughness so his attempt fails.
 He then tries to headbutt Billy and only succeeds in knocking himself out.

 - Reality Ensues: No, an openly violent bully who picks on a disabled kid is not going to be popular with his peers.
 At all.
+Granted, Bulk and Skull weren't exactly popular either (in-universe, that is), but they were more obnoxious doofuses with a hidden softer side than legitimately cruel bullies.

 - Use Your Head: He attempts to attack Billy with a headbutt.
 It doesn't end well for him.